SnehaJoshi11/Credit_Risk_Analysis/README.md

 ## Summary

 From the results section above we can see how different ML models work on the same data.
-I would like to start the interpretation of the results with a brief explanation of the outcomes.
+We will start the interpretation of the results with detail explanation of the outcomes.

 - **Accuracy score**  tells us what percentage of predictions the model gets it right.
 However, it is not enough just to see that results, especially with unbalanced data. *Equation: accuracy score = number of correct prediction / total number of predictions*